Andrew J. Aikens: "Patent insides"

 During the Civil War year of 1863, Aikens devised an idea improving upon an older English idea of preprinting multiple local editions of newspapers using common plates for most of the internal content.
 Aikens' idea was to print one side of a sheet with news and advertising and to provide these sheets at little or no cost to publishers of weekly newspapers, covering costs and generating profit from the advertising sold.
 Local publishers were free to print on the other side of the page as they wished — thereby obtaining syndicated content without charge as well as free or very low cost newsprint.
-These preprinted sheets were commonly known as "patent insides,"The earliest use of this precise phrase found using the Newspapers.com search engine dates to January 1868.
-See "Madison County Courier," Alton [IL] Weekly Telegraph, January 10, 1868, p.
-1. probably due to the preponderance of patent medicine advertising which they contained.
+These preprinted sheets were commonly known as "patent insides," probably due to the preponderance of patent medicine advertising which they contained.

 In 1868, Aikens was rewarded with a partnership in the publishing company which produced The Daily Wisconsin, which was henceforth known as Cramer, Aikens, & Cramer.
 Shortly thereafter the name of the publication was changed to The Evening Wisconsin, a title which it retained into the 20th century.

 Cramer, Aikens, & Cramer soon generated a lucrative business around its "patent insides," with Aikens creating what he called "Newspaper Unions" making use of preprints that he created at dedicated printing facilities in New York, Chicago, Cincinnati, Atlanta, Nashville, and Memphis.
 Profits generated from this specialized operation helped subsidize losses incurred by The Evening Wisconsin during economic lean times, helping to ensure the paper's survival.

 Aikens was widely read and well-traveled, spending extended time in Europe during a pair of trips made in 1877 and 1878, and accumulating a vast personal library.
 He was for many years an officer of the Associated Press, as well as a charter member of the Milwaukee Club, and head of the Milwaukee association of employing printers.